xORose11/Knight130311/README.md

-- 👋 Hi, I’m @Knight130311
+- 👋 Hi, I’m @xORose11
 - 👀 I’m interested in ...
-CODING, WRITING AND ANYTHING
+CODING, WRITING AND EXPLORING
 - 🌱 I’m currently learning ...
 TO GROW AND WORK ON THOSE INTRIGUING SKILL SETS APART FROM SCHOOL STUFF
 - 💞️ I’m looking to collaborate on ... not decided yet
 - 📫 How to reach me ...MY EMAIL-